 4. Digestive Health Benefits of Lion’s Mane

-Hericium erinaceus seems to have protective effects on the digestive system, at least in animals.
-An animal study examined the effects of this medicinal mushroom on the stomach, and the results show that lion's mane was able to reduce the risk of ethanol-induced stomach ulcers in rats.
+Hericium erinaceus seems to have protective effects on the digestive system.
+Animal research examined the effects of this medicinal mushroom on the stomach, and the results show that lion's mane was able to reduce the risk of ethanol-induced stomach ulcers in rats.

 Although more human studies are needed, it can’t hurt to take a lion’s mane mushroom supplement preemptively if you have inflammatory bowel diseases.
 To learn more, take a look at our article on the digestive health benefits of lion’s mane.